Why your website deserves more attention than your logo (at least to start with)

 • It’s the one platform you control.
 Unlike Instagram or TikTok, you’re not at the mercy of an algorithm.
 Your site can clearly show what you do, why it matters, and how to take action.

 • First impressions do count.
-A simple, easy-to-navigate site builds trust.
-It doesn’t have to be flashy — just clear, well-structured, and mobile-friendly.
+A simple, easy to navigate site builds trust.
+It doesn’t have to be flashy, you just need a clear, well structured, and mobile friendly site.

 Getting your website sorted doesn’t mean spending thousands.
-And to keep your budget in check, there are a few areas where it makes sense to save:
+And to keep your budget in check, there are a few areas where you can save whilst just starting out:

 A logo, some colours, and a couple of fonts are enough to start with.
 Free tools like Canva can help you create something clean and simple.
-You don’t need a full brand package unless you’re launching something very design-led — and you can always revisit branding later.
+You don’t need a full brand package unless you’re launching something very design led.

-Website builders like Squarespace, Webflow, or WordPress (with the right theme) are more than enough for most early-stage businesses.
-Templates give you structure and design out of the box — you just need to add your content and tweak it to suit your style.
+Website builders like Squarespace, Webflow, or WordPress (with the right theme) are more than enough for most early stage businesses.
+Templates give you structure and design out of the box.
+This is a good place to start, however for a more tailored design and probably time saving then using a local website designer can really help.

 And if you’re feeling a bit stuck or unsure about how much is enough, you’re definitely not alone.
 There’s no perfect formula, just progress.